FrozenBlock/The-Copperier-Age/CONTRIBUTING.md

 `@ModifyConstant` should never be used in a case where a `ModifyExpressionValue` could be used.

 The `$` character can be used in mixins to mark a semantic separation in the name.
-It allows to separate the actual name of the variable and the namespace, `wilderWild`.
+It allows to separate the actual name of the variable and the namespace, `theCopperierAge`.

-Fields marked as `@Unique` must be prefixed with `wilderWild$` or `WILDERWILD$` if the field is static and final.
+Fields marked as `@Unique` must be prefixed with `theCopperierAge$` or `THECOPPERIERAGE$` if the field is static and final.

-Methods marked with `@Unique` must be prefixed with `wilderWild$`.
+Methods marked with `@Unique` must be prefixed with `theCopperierAge$`.

 Injector or modifier methods do not need to be prefixed.
 Fabric takes care of that.

 ## Licensing & DCO

-Wilder Wild is licensed under [FrozenBlock Modding Oasis License][LICENSE], and it has a [Developer Certificate of Origin (DCO)][DCO], which you are required to agree with to contribute.
+The Copperier Age is licensed under [FrozenBlock Modding Oasis License][LICENSE], and it has a [Developer Certificate of Origin (DCO)][DCO], which you are required to agree with to contribute.
 Specifying the commit author may be sufficient, but a [sign-off can be also added](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s).
 Legal names are not required.